*Disclosure: some links may contain affiliate links. For more information on what this means, visit my disclosure page.

 Related Post to Toddler Meal Ideas: THE ULTIMATE GUIDE ON HOW TO GET KIDS TO EAT VEGETABLES

 Toddlers love pancakes, or at least my kids have always loved pancaked.
-And, these pancakes truly do have extra protein in them, without protein powder!
-Because little kids shouldn’t have protein powder in their diet.
+And, these pancakes have extra fiber in them, from using oat flour instead of all purpose flour!
 Plus, if you’re used to baking or cooking vegan or plant based, you probably already have the ingredients on hand.
 I know I do!

 Oatmeal is such a healthy and delicious breakfast option for toddlers.
 If you made homemade baby food for your little ones before they started eating more solids, then oatmeal should be pretty familiar to them already.
 This oatmeal recipe has some added ingredients to help increase the protein and omega-3 fatty acids in it.
 So, it’s a win-win!